0xsequence/contracts-library/src/tokens/ERC721/README.md

 ## Dependencies

-This repo relies on the ERC721A, IERC721A, ERC721AQueryable, and IERC721AQueryable contracts from Azuki for core ERC-721 functionality, AccessControl from OpenZeppelin for role base permissions and the ERC2981Controlled contract for handling of royalties.
+This repo relies on the `ERC721A`, `IERC721A`, `ERC721AQueryable`, and `IERC721AQueryable` contracts from Azuki for core ERC-721 functionality, `AccessControlEnumberable` from OpenZeppelin for role base permissions and the ERC2981Controlled contract for handling of royalties.

 ## Access Controls

-The contracts use the `AccessControl` contract from OpenZeppelin to provide role based access control.
+The contracts use the `AccessControlEnumberable` contract from OpenZeppelin to provide role based access control.
 Role keys are defined as the `keccak256` value of the role name.
 The following roles are defined: